jgleal/iconsplash/README.md

 $ apt-get install imagemagick jp
 ```
 ### Config
-The config.json file contains all necesary for generate the resources.
+The config.json file contains all for generate the resources.
 Change it if nececesary
 ```json
 {
 	"package": "PGB",